kumahq/kuma-website/app/_src/production/index.md

 ## Overview of deployment steps

-General overview of the different steps to take when deploying Kuma.
-Each of these should have a link to supporting docs.
+Deploying {{site.mesh_product_name}} to a production environment involves the following steps:

-1. Decide on which deployment topology you plan to use.
+1. Decide which deployment topology you plan to use.
-1. Install kumactl (why, what is this)
+1. Install kumactl.
-1. Deploy the control plane
+1. Deploy the control plane.
-1. Configure the data plane
+1. Configure the data plane.
-1. Configure security measures for {{site.mesh_product_name}}
+1. Configure security features for {{site.mesh_product_name}}.

-1.
+You can read more details about these steps in the following sections.

 ### Deployment topologies